Jessuhh/fabric-velocity-saver-mod/README.md

 # Fabric Velocity Saver Mod
-A minecraft fabric mod that saves your position and velocity.
+This mod will save your position along with your velocity.
+Useful for making multi-segment runs.